mpentler/teletext-twitter/README.md

 All of the files in that folder are sent across to the TV every so often, therefore the script constantly overwrites it with new tweets (up to 5 - space permitting!) so that it will update on your screen.

 ## Theme support
+In the config.py file you can see a theme section.
+The teletext level I am using supports 8 colours:
+* Red
+* Green
+* Yellow
+* Blue
+* Magenta
+* Cyan
+* White

+You can change the colours of the main header bar and the thin separator.

+You can also change the colours of a tweet poster's username, timestamp, and the text of the tweet itself.

 ## Notes
 * At this moment in time the script reads 5 tweets.
 Further versions will improve on this by writing multiple tweets, possibly in subpages :-O